 - Embedding and upholding new guidelines

-And as a bonus, you'll learn more about how you can use the power of Superhuman to use email not only intentionally and impactfully, but as a tool for transparency, building even more trust in your organization and its communication.
-Communication tools, including email, can be extremely powerful, but the first step is using them in ways that harness that power.
+As a bonus, you'll learn more about how you can use the power of Superhuman to use email intentionally and impactfully and as a tool for transparency, building even more trust in your organization and its communication.
+Communication tools, including email, can be compelling, but the first step is using them in ways that harness that power.